Asklepiad/Non_canonical_start_codons_evolution/scripts/README.md

 #### ```prokka_annotate2.sh```
 > Short description.

 Consistently reannotates assemblies.
-You can read more about the Prokka tool on [its github](https://github.com/tseemann/prokka).
-We used version 1.14.6.

 > Input.

+1. Short name of the bacteria (first letter of genus name, underscore, specie's name or first nine letters of specie's name, if it longer).
+The shortening of specie's name implemented because long second name lead to the errors.

 > Output.

+Annotations (with gbk extensions) in `<organism_annotate>` directory

+> Version and options.

+We used version 1.14.6.

+Options:

+1. ```cpus 0``` means prokka will use all available threads.
+If you want to change behavior of prokka, you may create new bash variable in prokka script (and mention it in  `folder_creators_server0.sh`) or explicitly write number of cpus in prokka script.

 > Detailed description.

+You can read more about the Prokka tool on [its github](https://github.com/tseemann/prokka).

 #### ```First_table_creating3.py```
 > Short description.